bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 17
 X>
 X> Come up with a function `isSingleton` that accepts a `Bool` and returns a `Type`.
-This function should return a type of `Nat` in the `True` case, and `List Nat` otherwise.
+This function should return a type of `Nat` in the `True` case, and `MyVectt Nat` otherwise.
 Further, implement a function `mkSingle` that accepts a `Bool`, and returns `isSingleton True` or `isSingleton False`, and as a computed value will either return `0` or `Empty`.
 X>
 X> Hint: The data definitions are `isSingleton : Bool -> Type` and `mkSingle : (x : Bool) -> isSingleton x` respectively.

 ### 4.1.9.
 Implicit parameters

 Implicit parameters (arguments) allow us to bring values from the type level to the program level.
 At the program level, by using curly braces we allow them to be used in the body of the function.
-Let's take a look at the following example, which uses our dependent type `MyList` that we defined earlier:
+Let's take a look at the following example, which uses our dependent type `MyVect` that we defined earlier:

 ```
-lengthMyList : MyList n -> Nat
+lengthMyVect : MyVect n -> Nat
-lengthMyList { n = Z } list = 0
+lengthMyVect { n = Z } list = 0
-lengthMyList { n = k } list = k
+lengthMyVect { n = k } list = k
 ```

-In this case, we've defined a function `lengthMyList` that takes a `MyList` and returns a natural number.
+In this case, we've defined a function `lengthMyVect` that takes a `MyVect` and returns a natural number.
 The value `n` in the body of the function will be the same as the value of `n` at the type level.
 They are called implicit parameters because the caller of this function needn't pass these parameters.
-In the function body we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyList n` to pattern match against it.
+In the function body we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyVect n` to pattern match against it.
 But, note how we don't refer to the list parameter in the computation part of this function and instead we can use an underscore (which represents an unused parameter) to get to:

 ```
-lengthMyList : MyList n -> Nat
+lengthMyVect : MyVect n -> Nat
-lengthMyList { n = Z } _ = 0
+lengthMyVect { n = Z } _ = 0
-lengthMyList { n = k } _ = k
+lengthMyVect { n = k } _ = k
 ```

 We can also have implicit parameters at the type level.
 As a matter of fact, an equivalent type definition of that function is:

 ```
-lengthMyList : {n : Nat} -> MyList n -> Nat
+lengthMyVect : {n : Nat} -> MyVect n -> Nat
 ```

 If we ask Idris to give us the type of this function, we will get the following for either of the type definitions above:

 ```
-Idris> :t lengthMyList
+Idris> :t lengthMyVect
-lengthMyList : MyList n -> Nat
+lengthMyVect : MyVect n -> Nat
 ```

 However, we can use the command `:set showimplicits` which will show the implicits on the type level.
 If we do that, we will get the following for either of the type definitions above:

 ```
 Idris> :set showimplicits
-Idris> :t lengthMyList
+Idris> :t lengthMyVect
-lengthMyList : {n : Nat} -> MyList n -> Nat
+lengthMyVect : {n : Nat} -> MyVect n -> Nat
 ```

 To pass values for implicit arguments, we can use the following syntax:

 ```
-Idris> lengthMyList {n = 1} (Cons 1 Empty)
+Idris> lengthMyVect {n = 1} (Cons 1 Empty)
 1 : Nat
 ```